The Challenges of COVID-19: A year of Hunger, Hope, and Resilience at Dixon Hall

 Program activities include

-Recreation & Wellness Programs: fitness, dancing and music for women and seniors, arts & crafts for children, workshops on parenting, nutrition and health.
+Recreation & Wellness Programs: fitness, dancing and music for women and seniors, arts & crafts for children, nutrition and health.
 Family activities, outings and cultural events are also organized.

 Skills & Literacy: teaches new skills and language, including an English conversation circle, a Cantonese learning class, computer classes for seniors and workshops on employment.